 The corresponding author of the study and Scripps College’s associate professor of biology Melissa Coleman said these birds function much like jazz singers.
 She added: “Duetting wrens have a rough song structure planned before they sing, but as the song evolves, they must rapidly coordinate by receiving constant input from their counterpart.
 What we expected to find was a highly active set of specialized neurons that coordinate this turn-taking, but instead what we found is that hearing each other actually causes inhibition of those neurons — that’s the key regulating the incredible timing between the two.”

 Songbirds stay in sync through a form of telepathy

 To carry out the study, the team went to the region close to Ecuador’s Antisana Volcano.
 The remote bamboo forest is the natural habitat of the plain-tail wrens.
-They recorded voices of native wrens as the birds sang in solo and duet mode.
-It was a neurophysiological recording that focused on birds’ brains and analyzed sensorimotor activity.
-The recordings revealed that during those duets, the birds sing in sync and it sounds as if a single bird is singing.
+They recorded the voices of native wrens as the birds sang in solo and duet mode.
+It was a neurophysiological recording that focused on the birds’ brains and analyzed sensorimotor activity.
+The recordings revealed that during those duets, the songbirds stay in sync and it sounds as if a single bird is singing.
 The reality is that the male and female birds take turns quite fast and it appears as a unified song.

 Fortune said the neural inhibition is akin to a trampoline working mechanism.
 He added: “These mechanisms are shared or similar to what happens in our brains because we are doing the same kind of things.
 There are similar brain circuits in humans that are involved in learning and coordinating vocalizations.”